Bar managers have a lot on their plate.

 Recognize the importance of a spotless bar.
 A dirty one will scare off customers and potentially lead to a failed health inspection.
-Although it may seem like busywork, maintaining a clean bar will show that you take pride in your work and you care about the customer’s experience.
+Although it may seem like busywork, maintaining a clean bar and staying on top of your health inspection checklist will show that you take pride in your work and you care about the customer’s experience.

 Make sure the bar surface isn’t wet or sticky, the soda gun and its holder are sanitized, the glassware is clean, all the trash makes it into the can, the dishes are done, the bar tools are organized, and the preparation area is spotless.